Skip to content

 Error: func(b *gotgbot.Bot, ctx *ext.Context, err error) ext.DispatcherAction {

-// Error handling with Sentry reporting
+// Error handling with structured logging

 return ext.DispatcherActionNoop